 Big: The Musical opened at Plymouth Theatre Royal before transferring to Dublin’s Bord Gais Theatre for christmas 2016.
 The show makes use of a curved, double sided video wall of 7mm LED, able to revolve downstage to use as a scene masking or upstage as a backdrop.

 Imagery was a mixture of sourced period footage of new york, hand drawn elements, photo montage and a shoot in suburban New Jersey, in the neighborhoods where the iconic movie was originally filmed, all providing backdrops and scenic elements for a show which has fast and complex scene shifts.
-The entire video system was mounted within the wall, and operate wirelessly from the lighting desk.
+The entire video system was mounted within the spinning wall, and operated wirelessly from the lighting desk.